five-elements/challenge/README.md

 The First Person Shooter
 ------------------------
-    The most complicated element and the current state of the art game genre.
+The last step of the challeng is the first person shooter.
+It is the most complicated part of the challenge and is arguably the current state of the art of game programming.
+The FPS is a big step up from the platformer.
+It uses all of the former concepts but takes them into the realm of 3D.

+    A working implementation could be as simple as Wolfenstein 3D, though in my opinion I think that's still pretty complex.
+To reduce the complexity the student could strip out the physics and just use some simple hit testing.

+#### Concepts ####
+ * Input
+    - Keyboard
+    - Mouse (optional)
+    - Joystick / Gamepage (optional)
+ * Continuous time
+ * Graphical 3D rendering
+ * Sprite animation
+ * Hit testing / Collision
+ * Mesh animation (optional)
+ * Physics (optional)
+ * AI (optional)
+ * Sound (optional)

+#### Examples ####
+ * Wolfenstein 3D
+ * Quake
+ * Halo
+ * Portal

 How to Participate
 ==================
 If you'd like to participate in The Five Elements Challenge just fork this repo to your github and start hacking.
-There's no prizes, deadlines, authorities or rockstars.
+There's no prizes, deadlines or authorities.
 There are only students, a feeling of accomplishment and the comaraderie of those other fellows of the five elements :)

 Notes
 -----